 to Create a Registry of Resources and Options

-Prentis’s project will investigate the role of Basic Course
+Prentiss’s project investigated the role of Basic Course

-Director across all types of institutions of higher education and will gather
+Director across all types of institutions of higher education and gathered

 data to ascertain the roles and responsibilities of the Basic Course Director,

 what classes they supervise, what training is provided for instructors of the